openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-emb-int8-0001/bert-small-uncased-whole-word-masking-squad-emb-int8-0001.md

 ## Input

-1. Token IDs, name: `input_ids`, shape: [1x384] for context and [1x32] for question.
+1. Token IDs, name: `input_ids`, shape: `1, 384` for context and `1, 32` for question.
 Token IDs is sequence of integer values that is representing the tokenized context or question.
 The sequence structure is as follows (`[CLS]`, `[SEP]` and `[PAD]` should be replaced by corresponding token IDs as specified by the dictionary):
 `[CLS]` + *tokenized context or question* + `[SEP]`  + (`[PAD]` tokens to pad to the maximum sequence length of 384 or 32)

-2. Input mask, name: `attention_mask`, shape: [1x384] for context and [1x32] for question.
+2. Input mask, name: `attention_mask`, shape: `1, 384` for context and `1, 32` for question.
 Input mask is a sequence of integer values representing the mask of valid values in the input.
 The values of this input are equal to:
     * `1` at positions corresponding to the `[CLS]` + *tokenized context or question* + `[SEP]` part of the `input_ids`  (i.e. all positions except those containing the `[PAD]` tokens), and
     * `[PAD]` at all other positions

-3. Token types,  name: `token_type_ids`, shape: [1x384] for context and [1x32] for question.
+3. Token types,  name: `token_type_ids`, shape: `1, 384` for context and `1, 32` for question.
 Token types is sequence of integer values representing the segmentation of the `input_ids` into question and premise.
 The values are equal to:
     * `0` at positions corresponding to the `[CLS]` + *tokenized context or question* + `[SEP]` part of the `input_ids`  (i.e. all positions except those containing the `[PAD]` tokens), and
     * `[PAD]` at all other positions

+4. Position indexes,  name: `position_ids`, shape: `1, 384` for context and `1, 32` for question.
+Position indexes are sequence of integer values from 0 to 383 (or 31 for question) representing the position index for each input token.
+The `position_ids` is always the same for any input tokens set

 * `[CLS]` is a special symbol added in front of the question.
 * `[SEP]` is a special separator token inserted between the question and premise of the question.
 * `[PAD]` is a special token used to fill the rest of the input to get given input length (384).

-4. Position indexes,  name: `position_ids`, shape: [1x384] for context and [1x32] for question.
-Position indexes are sequence of integer values from 0 to 383 (or 31 for question) representing the position index for each input token.
-The `position_ids` is always the same for any input tokens set

 ## Output

-The outputs of the net is `1, 1024` floating point-valued embedding vector.
+Embeddings, name: `embedding`, shape `1, 1024`.
 These vectors can be used to find better context with answer to the question by simple comparing the context embedding vector with question context embedding vector in 1024D embedding space.

-1. Embedding: name: `embedding`, shape: [1x1024].
-embedding vector that represent input context or question.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.